Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, VCCI proposed to abolish the gold import-export license.
 The reason is that gold import licenses are only issued to gold production enterprises.
 Meanwhile, gold production enterprises are already licensed and strictly managed by the State Bank.
 Therefore, requiring an additional separate import-export license is unnecessary, in the nature of a “license within a license”, increasing unnecessary procedures and costs.

 VCCI also proposed to abolish import-export licenses for each time because the State Bank has controlled the annual limit for businesses.
-In the context of the gold market having many fluctuations and being strongly affected by domestic and foreign factors, waiting for each license can cause businesses to miss out on business opportunities and reduce flexibility in operations.
+In the context of the gold market having many fluctuations and being strongly affected by domestic and foreign factors, waiting for each license can cause businesses to miss business opportunities and reduce flexibility in operations.

-Regarding imported gold, the draft stipulates that enterprises are only allowed to import gold bars and raw gold from manufacturers certified by the London Bullion Market Association.
+Regarding imported gold, the draft stipulates that enterprises are only allowed to import gold bars and raw gold from manufacturers certified by the London Gold Market Association.
 VCCI requested the drafting agency to clarify the reason for this regulation.

 The draft Decree amending and supplementing a number of articles of Decree 24/2012/ND-CP on the management of gold trading activities mentions other gold trading activities.
 According to VCCI, some regulations on this content are not clear and specific.

 Regarding investment conditions, the draft stipulates that other gold trading activities are included in the List of restricted goods and services.
 However, this basis is no longer appropriate.
-This list was previously stipulated in the Commercial Law and guiding documents, but in reality it has not been applied for many years and was officially abolished in Decree 173/2024/ND-CP.
+This list was previously regulated in the Commercial Law and guiding documents, but in reality has not been applied for many years and was officially abolished in Decree 173/2024/ND-CP.
 According to the Investment Law 2020, there are only three types of lists: prohibited investment and business sectors; conditional investment and business sectors; and free investment and business sectors.

 Therefore, VCCI proposed that the State Bank supplement regulations on conditions, procedures and licensing procedures for this activity.

 Regarding gold derivatives, the draft stipulates that gold derivatives are one of the gold trading activities, which are subject to the Decree.
 However, the Draft and Decree 24/2012/ND-CP do not stipulate the mechanism and conditions for this trading activity.
 The Decree only stipulates the legal mechanism for gold derivatives activities of credit institutions, which are implemented in accordance with the Law on Credit Institutions.
-VCCI requests the drafting agency to clarify: Can other organizations and enterprises (such as gold trading enterprises, financial institutions, etc.) participate in gold derivatives activities?
+VCCI requests the drafting agency to clarify: can other organizations and enterprises (such as gold trading enterprises, financial institutions, etc.) participate in gold derivatives activities?
 In that case, what are the conditions and licensing procedures?

 Similarly, regarding gold trading activities on accounts, VCCI also requested the State Bank to clarify because the draft revised decree does not specify which organizations and enterprises can provide this service?
 Which investors can participate?
 What are the conditions, procedures, and processes?
 How are the regulations on transactions, order matching, and payments implemented?